fonoster/astive/docs/Tutorial:-Exploring-the-capabilities-of-the-Menu-API.md

 hangup();
 ```

 With the Menu API you can avoid having all those loops or conditionals in your program.
 You can separate the controller of your program, from the navigation logic(similar to MVC).
-With ATK we will have some like this:
+With Astive we will have some like this:

 ```java
 answer();